UWE Bristol Code of Good Research Conduct

 The University is committed to supporting, developing and promoting equality and diversity in all of its practices.
 Further details are given in this section.

+Environmental sustainability is one of the most critical issues facing global society, and UWE Bristol is committed to continually improving and updating its response to this challenge.
 The University expects its researchers to be mindful of sustainability issues which arise in the context of research.
 Further guidance is given in this section.

 20. Public Interest Disclosure (‘Whistleblowing’)